The counter-reset CSS property resets a CSS counter to a given value.

 Normal counters have a default initial value of 0.
 Reversed counters are intended to count down, and have a default initial value set to the number of elements at the current level.
 The default initial values make it easy to implement the two most common numbering patterns: counting up from one to the number of elements, and counting down from the number of elements to one.

-CSS property, and the value of an existing counter may be set using counter-set
+A counter's value is increased or decreased using the counter-increment CSS property, and the value of an existing counter may be set using counter-set.

-In addition to author-created counters, the property can also reset the list-item
+In addition to author-created counters, the property can also reset the list-item counters used by ordered lists (as created using <ol> elements).

 These have the same behavior as author-created counters, except they are automatically incremented/decremented by one with each list element.

-This behavior can be overridden using counter-increment
+This behavior can be overridden using counter-increment.

 Syntax